gabrielmeyr/gabrielmeyr.github.io/_posts/2016-1-1-A-Beginners-Guide-To-Rendering-A-Table-In-BackboneJS.md

 ![var BookView = Backbone.View.extend({   tagName: 'tr',    template: _.template('&lt;td&gt;&lt;%= title %&gt;&lt;/td&gt;&lt;td&gt;&lt;%= author %&gt;&lt;/td&gt;'),      initialize: function(){     this.render();   },    render: function(){     return this.$el.html(this.template(this.model.attributes));   } });]({{ site.baseurl }}/images/2016-01/backbone1d.png )

 This looks a lot like our last view file.
 It has a tagname that specifies that this view will be a table.
-We also have `initialize` and `render` functions.But now in the `render` function fills in the `&lt;tr&gt;` tag's html by calling our `template` function with our model's attributes (meaning data) as a parameter.
+We also have `initialize` and `render` functions.But now in the `render` function fills in the `<tr>` tag's html by calling our `template` function with our model's attributes (meaning data) as a parameter.

 Templating functions are weird, but you don't have to fully understand them to use them.
 You can use libraries like Handlebars.js to do fancy templating, but I'm going to just use the template function of Underscore.js.

-The main idea with this function is you give it an html string and wherever you want to substitute in data from your model, you put the keyname of that data in between `&lt;%=` and `%&gt;`.
+The main idea with this function is you give it an html string and wherever you want to substitute in data from your model, you put the keyname of that data in between `<%=` and `%>;`.
 ##Index.html
 So now we have our model and views set up.
 Let's write an index file.
 I'll write comments for the 4 pieces of code we still have to write.